SnootyMonkey/Falkland-CMS/README.md

 ### External Dependencies

-Most of Falkland's dependencies are internal, meaning lein will handle getting them for you.
+Most of Falkland's dependencies are internal, meaning Leiningen will handle getting them for you.
 There are a few exceptions:

-* [Clojure](http://clojure.org/) - Clojure is a Lisp that runs on the Java VM
-* [Java](http://www.java.com/) - a Java VM is needed to run Clojure
+* [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/index.html) - a Java 7 JRE is needed to run Clojure
-* [Leiningen](https://github.com/technomancy/leiningen) - Clojure's native build tool
+* [Leiningen](https://github.com/technomancy/leiningen) - Clojure's build and package management tool
 * [CouchDB](http://http://couchdb.apache.org/) - CouchDB is a schema-free, document-oriented database, ideally suited for a CMS
 * [elasticsearch](http://www.elasticsearch.org/) - elasticsearch is a schema-free, document-oriented search engine, ideally suited for CouchDB

+### Quick Start - Heroku

-## QUICK START
+## Local Installation

 ## CONCEPTS